But you’ll only reap the benefits if your marketing videos are at least decently produced.

 If you need help identifying who you want to reach, go through the exercises on this worksheet from digitalmarketer.com.

 Next you need to know what the point of the video is.
-This will depend on where your audience will see the video, what stage of the marketing funnel the video will be used at, and what you want viewers to do after they watch the video.
-If you’ve read our Facebook Video Marketing Handbook, you know that not every video needs a call to action.
-In some cases, having viewers watch till the end is a perfectly viable goal.
+This will depend on where your audience will see the video, what stage of the marketing funnel the video will be used at, and what you want viewers to do after they watch the video, and the key performance indicators you use to track your success.

 But if you want viewers to do something specific after seeing the video, you’ll need a call to action.
 Just make sure your call to action aligns with the purpose of the video.
 Have a look at this video for FreshBooks.
 The purpose of the video is quite clear, even if it’s not explicitly stated.